J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 table[3]               = 0x990951ba
 tmp3                   = 0x992399a3
 ```
-This yields us the bytes [0x48, 0x34, 0x43, 0x4b], which if we put it into the function and send to the host using the provided script solves the chal.
+This yields us the bytes [0x48, 0x34, 0x43, 0x4b], which if we put it into the function and send it to the host using the provided script solves the chal.

 ```rs
 module solution::baby_otter_solution {